Phlebology Knowledge Center

 History and development of VenaSeal

-Choosing the right foods can help promote circulation, reduce inflammation and minimize the risk of venous disease.
+Choosing the right foods can help to promote blood circulation, reduce inflammation and minimize the risk of venous disease.